woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 3.2.3 =

+* Fix: Check the walker property exists before adding menu toggle to HTML output
+* Fix: PHP 8.1 warning
+* Fix: Conflict with The Bluehost Plugin

+= 3.2.2 =

+* Fix: Position of aria-expanded and aria-haspopup attributes
+* Fix: Do not use ':has' selector in CSS unless required

+= 3.2.1 =

+* Fix: Nested collapsed children CSS

+= 3.2 =

+* Revert: Remove tabindex from arrow indicator due to HTML validation errors, restore pre 3.1 tab/focus behaviour
+* New: Introduce experimental "MEGAMENU_EXPERIMENTAL_MOVE_ARROW" option to move arrow indicator HTML alongside the link element and allow separate keyboard focus (requires clearing the CSS Cache after enabling)
+* Fix: PHP 8.1 compatibility

+= 3.1.1 =

+* Fix: Pressing Enter on a menu item where the arrow indicator has been hidden should first show the sub menu, then follow the link.
+* Fix: Mobile menu slides down, but does not slide back up
+* Improvement: Make it possible to dequeue hoverIntent without causing JavaScript errors

+= 3.1 =

+* Accessibility improvement: sub menus no longer appear automatically when parent items are tabbed to.
+Each sub menu arrow indicator can now be tabbed to and activated (by pressing Enter) independently.
+Note: it is required to clear the CSS cache to enable correct focus highlighting of the arrow indicators when using keyboard navigation, see megamenu.com for a demonstration.
+* Accessibility improvement: add "aria-current" attribute to current menu items
+* Accessibility improvement: space bar key press on sub menu indicator now shows/hides sub menu
+* Accessibility improvement: add role='button' to sub menu indicator arrow
+* Accessibility improvement: add aria-label attribute to sub menu indicator arrow which identifies the sub menu that will be opened/closed when activated
+* Fix: Correct Required WordPress version (5.0)
+* Fix: Prevent CSS from being repeatedly regenerated in Block Editor pages when using CSS "Output in head" option
+* Fix: Toggle bar disappears when specifying custom container_aria_label

+= 3.0 =

+* New feature: Add Gutenberg Block.
+Restores the *Appearance > Menus* page for FSE (Full Site Editing) themes and adds a new Max Mega Menu block to display a menu location.
+* New feature: Add Reusable Block widget.
+Allows block content to be saved as a Reusable Block and displayed within sub menus.

+= 2.9.8 =

+* Fix: Delay forcing the mobile sub menu width until after the 'mega-menu-open' class has been added
+* Fix: Add quotes to font families that contain a number, e.g. 'Baloo 2'

+= 2.9.7 =

+* Fix: Position of Toggle Bar Designer in theme editor when using PHP 8
+* Update: Language files

+= 2.9.6 =

+* Fix: Text decoration CSS on top level item links
+* Fix: PHP warning in widget class
+* Fix: PHP 8 compatibility

 = 2.9.5 =